dvjsharma/To-Do-list/README.md

 ## To-Do-list
-Made this as a first project after learning CSS and JavaScript
+Made this as first project after learning CSS and JavaScript
 ### Screenshots

 ![Login-Screenshot](./img-src/Readme-src/Screenshot%20from%202023-06-05%2004-36-24.png)